 “Lately, I have been more connected to Greek culture as part of my teaching and research in philosophy.
 However, I was most impressed in 2008, during my first visit to Greece, when what I saw was straightforward, outgoing, and freedom-loving people, with good sense of humour and good sense of business.
 One night in Rethymno, Crete, a sea food restaurant owner spotted me among a large crowd walking by, exclaiming: ‘You are my customer!’ – a couple of days before, I had eaten in his restaurant the best sea food ever since.

 “The picture below shows me shopping for some saffron in Rethymno.”
+[Click to view at full size.]

 I am delighted to present two more studies of ancient Greek sculpture by Diana Probst, following her Nike, posted last week.